-The following chart provides a list of acceptable documentation to determine if a noncitizen meets the "qualified" status.
+The following chart provides a list of acceptable documentation to determine if a non-citizen meets the "qualified" status.
 Eligibility Workers should use the chart as a guide to aid in determining if the "qualified non-citizen" is presenting acceptable verification of immigration status.

-Non-Citizen Status Acceptable Verification Lawfully admitted for permanent residence USCIS Form I-551, or earlier Forms I-151, AR 3, AR-3A, if noted to show legal right to reside permanently.
+Non Oitings Chates A A - b M Non-Citizen Status Acceptable Verification Lawfully admitted for permanent USCIS Form I-551, or earlier Forms I-151, AR 3, AR-3A, if noted to show legal right to residence reside permanently.
 Granted Asylee status I-94 showing asylum granted under Section 208; or I-94 stating paroled as an Asylee under Section 208 along with a letter from USCIS granting asylum.
 Granted Refugee status INS Form I-94 endorsed paroled as a refugee under Section 207.
-Granted parole status (for indefinite period) I-94 endorsed to show paroled to U.S. for at least one year under Section 212(d) 5.
-Deportation is being withheld Correspondence from USCIS stating that deportation is withheld under Sect of the Act (as in effect immediately before the effective date of Section 307 C of P.L.
-104-208) or Section 241(b)(3) of the Act (as amended by Section division C of P.L.
+Granted parole status (for indefinite I-94 endorsed to show paroled to U.S. for at least one year under Section 212(d) 5. period) Deportation is being withheld Correspondence from USCIS stating that deportation is withheld under Section 243(h) of the Act (as in effect immediately before the effective date of Section 307 of division C of P.L.
+104-208) or Section 241(b)(3) of the Act (as amended by Section 305(a) of division C of P.L.
 104-208).
-Granted Conditional Entry Correspondence from USCIS showing conditional entry pursuant to See the Act as in effect prior to April 1, 1980.
+Granted Conditional Entry Correspondence from USCIS showing conditional entry pursuant to Section 203(a)(7) of , the Act as in effect prior to April 1, 1980.
 Cuban/Haitian Entrants Documentation showing Cuban/Haitian Entrant as defined in Section 501(e) of the Refugee Education Assistance Act of 1980.
 Battered Documentation from USCIS showing approval under PRWORA Title IV, Section 431.
 Granted indefinite voluntary departure Correspondence from USCIS confirming indefinite voluntary departure.
 Granted indefinite stay of deportation Correspondence from USCIS confirming indefinite stay of deportation.
-Trafficking Victim Clients sworn statement under penalty of perjury (SCD 101) Victims of Domestic Violence and Other Serious Crimes Receipt or letter from USCIS, I-797 based on an application for a U Visa, I-918, or an Employment Authorization Card (EAC) issued under category "A19" or "A20."
+Trafficking Victim Clients sworn statement under penalty of perjury (SCD 101) Victims of Domestic Violence and Other Receipt or letter from USCIS, I-797 based on an application for a U Visa, I-918, or an Serious Crimes Employment Authorization Card (EAC) issued under category "A19" or "A20."